-Everyone needs to have mashed potatoes with turkey on Thanksgiving, right?
+Everyone needs to have a recipe for homemade mashed potatoes in their recipe box, right?
 Here is my tried and true recipe and it is SO darn good!

 Making these takes NO time.
 In fact, the longest part of this process is just boiling the potatoes and getting them tender.
 The rest is quick and easy.

-Once you get all your potatoes chopped up, add them to a pot with cold water (start with cold — it makes the best potatoes).
-Turn your burner on medium high heat and let the potatoes cook until they are fork tender.
+Once you get all your potatoes chopped up, add them to a large pot with cold water (start with cold — it makes the best potatoes).
+Turn your burner on medium-high heat and let the potatoes cook until they are fork-tender, about 20 minutes.

 While your potatoes are draining, rinse and dry your pot out and place it back over the heat.
 Throw your potatoes back in and start to mash them with a potato masher.

 Now I have made these both with an immersion blender and with the potato masher and they are best made with a potato masher.
 The immersion blender makes them more like paste and you do not want that.

 By the time you get done mashing your potatoes, they should look something like this —

 Once you get to this point, add in your cubed-up butter and cream cheese, and keep mashing and mashing and mashing until you get it all incorporated.

 Add in your milk and mix with a spoon.
 Season with salt and pepper and taste.
 This is the best time to add more spices.
 I added a few sprinkles of Lawry's Garlic salt to make it have a slight garlic flavor.

 Once you get it all mixed together, place in a 9×13 pan and top with more butter.